qiuyue1993/Notes/CVPR2020/Reading list.md

 - Straight to the Point:Fast-Forwarding Videos via Reinforcement Learning Using Textual Data

+- Violin:A Large-Scale Dataset for Video-and-Language Inference

+- Syntax-Aware Action Targeting for Video Captioning

+- Object Relational Graph With Teacher-Recommended Learning for Video Captioning

+### Audio and Vision

+- DAVD-Net:Deep Audio-Aided Video Decompression of Talking Heads (**Oral**)

+### Miscellaneous

 -

 ### UnrealText:Synthesizing Realistic Scene Text Images from the Unreal World